Marie-L1/ShelfSage-FrontEnd/README.md

 2. GET search.books:
  - Find books by title, author, or ISBN
- - Implementing the search bar on your home page
+ - Implementing the search bar on the home page

 #### Custom Endpoints:
 1. POST /auth/login: